dreamcatcher-tech/network/Inbox/2025-08-30 1000 overlay of rich ui on top of terminal text.md

 4. very low bandwidth to update
 5. easy to test, as we don't need a browser
 6. snapshottable, since the exact state is easy to capture ?
+7. alignment over overlay drawings becomes very easy due to the cell positioning nature of tui

 all the logic then runs on the server, and is highly testable.